-Something is odd about the thorns on roses.
+Something is odd about the thorns on rose bushes.
 I noticed it when I was trimming the plants in the yard.
 To get at the inner twigs, I reached in and down, avoiding most of the barbs, snipped away, and began to withdraw my hand.
 Yow!
-The little meat-hooks, pointing down along the stems at various angles, grabbed hold of any bit of glove, shirt or skin that grazed them on the way up and out.
-I thought of those “Don’t Back Up” signs at entrances to parking lots guarded by spiked grates that lay flat when you drive forward, the spiked grates fold down flush with the asphalt, but the rest of the time they stick up at an angle sure to puncture any tire moving the other way.
+The little meat-hooks point down along the stems, not up, as I’d expected.
+They grabbed hold of any bit of glove, shirt or skin that grazed them on the way out.
+I thought of those “Don’t Back Up” signs at entrances to parking lots.
+When you drive forward, the spiked grates fold down flush with the asphalt, but the rest of the time they stick up at an angle sure to puncture any tire moving the other way.

-The most common explanation for thorns is that they discourage plant-eating creatures from nibbling on too many leaves and flowers.
-Are rose thorns in particular any less efficient at this because of their angle down the stem, instead of straight out, like, say, cactus spines?
+The usual explanation for thorns is that they discourage plant-eating creatures from nibbling on too many leaves and flowers.
+Are rose thorns in particular any less efficient at this because of their angle down the stem, instead of straight out — like cactus spines, for instance?
 It’s difficult to say.
-True, on an untrimmed, mature rose bush with stems growing in every direction, the thorns seem to deter a hand or animal mouth moving in any direction.
-Moreover, an animal poking its snout in for a nibble may get snagged as it withdraws and then intensify that pain dramatically as it struggles harder to pull back and escape.
+True, on an untrimmed, dense, mature rose bush with stems growing in every direction, the thorns seem to deter a human hand or animal mouth that is moving in any direction.
+Moreover, an animal poking its snout in for a nibble may get snagged as it withdraws and then intensify that pain dramatically the harder it struggles to pull back and escape.

-But maybe these slightly backward thorns serve other purposes beside deterrence.
-The Wikipedia entry under “Rose” cites a different advantage up front: “Rose prickles [“Prickles” are the proper name for such thorns that grow from the skin of a stem; true “thorns” and “spines” are sharp, modified leaves or stems sprouting from the woody core]…Rose prickles are typically sickle-shaped hooks, which aid the rose in hanging onto other vegetation when growing over it.”
-“Sickle-shaped hooks!”
-And “grappling hooks” as well.
+But maybe these slightly backward thorns serve other purposes in addition to deterrence.
+The Wikipedia entry under “Rose” cites a different advantage up front: “Rose prickles [“Prickles” are the proper name for such thorns that grow from the skin of a stem; true “thorns” and “spines” are sharp, modified leaves or stems sprouting from the woody core.] are typically sickle-shaped hooks, which aid the rose in hanging onto other vegetation when growing over it.”

-A third factor in the rose thorn question is whether thorns and spines successfully deter caterpillars from climbing up to eat leaves and flowers.
-It seems that they do; at least, they slow them down, according to Christie Wilcox’ reporting on the work of entomologist Rupesh R. Kariyat in Zurich (“The Thorny Truth About Spine Evolution,” Quanta magazine June 14, 2017).
-The current evidence suggests that while the first thorns and spikes “evolved against mammalian herbivores” a couple of hundred million years ago, many plants’ tissues gradually became toxic and repelled animals, while thorns stuck around (not intended) as the most effective defense against caterpillars.
+As for thorns and prickles deterring caterpillars from climbing up to munch on leaves and flowers, just how effective a deterrent are they?
+Effective enough to help the plant survive, according to Christie Wilcox’ reporting on the work of entomologist Rupesh R. Kariyat in Zurich (“The Thorny Truth About Spine Evolution,” Quanta magazine June 14, 2017).
+The current evidence suggests that while the first thorns and spikes “evolved against mammalian herbivores” a couple of hundred million years ago, many plants’ tissues gradually became toxic and repelled animals, but thorns remained useful as the most effective defense against caterpillars.